PO Box 300, Dade City, FL 33526 • (800) 851-8754 • OFFICE HOURS: M-F 8:30 a.m. - 5:00 p.m.

 Located on the Gulf of Mexico in the Tampa Bay area, Pasco is part of a nine-county region referred to as the "Nature Coast."
 Within Pasco County, there are more than 100 square miles of managed recreational facilities, including parks, four artificial reefs (one made up of surplus military tanks), more than 25 golf courses, and three State-designated canoe trails.
 The possibilities to enjoy the outdoors and nature are unlimited.

 Pasco County has six municipalities: City of Dade City, City of New Port Richey, City of Port Richey, Town of Saint Leo, City of San Antonio, and City of Zephyrhills.
-It represents a portion of one United States Congressional District: twelfth; two Florida State Senate Districts: seventeenth and eighteenth; and three Florida State House Districts: thirty-sixth, thirty-seventh and thirty-eighth.
-With a population of about 460,000 and a voter registration roll of about 300,000 Pasco County is divided into 111 precincts.
+It represents a portion of one United States Congressional District: twelfth; three Florida State Senate Districts: tenth, sixteenth and twentieth; and three Florida State House Districts: thirty-sixth, thirty-seventh and thirty-eighth.
+With a population of about 475,000 and a voter registration roll of about 330,000 Pasco County is divided into 111 precincts.

 (Map source: www.westpasco.com)